-Students admitted to the MMSc/MPH combined degree program will complete both degrees in nine semesters, completing 27 credits of the MPH program in Year 1 (Fall and Spring semester), followed by the required 128 credits in the seven (7) consecutive semester (28 months) Physician Assistant (PA) program.
-Five courses required for the MPH degree (four electives and MPH Internship) will be fulfilled by selected and cross-listed courses in the PA program.
-Additionally, the Public Health Capstone course will be completed during the Fall semester of PA Year 3.
+Students admitted to the MMSc/MPH combined degree program will complete both degrees in nine semesters, completing 33 credits of the MPH program in Year 1 (Fall and Spring semester), followed by the required 128 credits in the seven (7) consecutive semester (28 months) Physician Assistant (PA) program.
+Five courses required for the MPH degree (four electives and MPH Applied Practice) will be fulfilled by selected and cross-listed courses in the PA program.
+Students must also complete 40 hours of public health service.

 The outcomes and learning objectives for the PA Program and MPH Program will remain unchanged, as the student will complete both programs in series, with only minor adaptations.